System Failure: The Way Guest Posts Usually Work

 Common Questions

-This is the fear of feeling like an imposter, but it comes from a wrong idea about what editors want.
-You don't have to be a world expert; you just need to be a first-hand reporter.
+No — and worrying about this comes from a wrong idea about what editors want.
+You don’t have to be a world expert; you just need to be a first-hand reporter.

 Try Document Drafting: Record a 15-minute meeting where your team discusses strategy, turn the recording into text, and then have an editor clean it up into a guest post.
 This turns your normal work discussions into content.
 If you are solving problems for clients, you are already "writing" your posts; you just need to capture that work.
 One hour of "capturing" can create three valuable articles.

-Explain that trying to reach new people cold is hard because your brand has no built-in trust.
-Show them that a single article on a well-known site acts like a permanent "trust booster."
-When a potential buyer looks up your company after talking to sales and sees your expertise backed up by a major source, the decision to buy speeds up.
+Change the conversation from "getting seen" to lowering the cost of getting customers.
+A single article on a well-known site acts like a permanent "trust booster."
+When a potential buyer looks up your company after talking to sales and sees your expertise backed by a major publication, the decision to buy speeds up.
 Frame the guest post not as an article, but as a sales tool that can be reused, earning you trust and new business long after it’s published.

 Stop relying on creative effort and start implementing a system.